 Right about now, we are all knee-deep in summer.
 And from campouts and bike rides to river rafting and beach trips, just about every outdoor activity requires a tasty treat.
-As you’re packing your picnic baskets and ice chests, mindful of your child’s health, both oral and overall, what are you mindfully making sure to include?
+As you’re packing your picnic baskets and ice chests, be mindful of your child’s health, both oral and overall, what are you mindfully making sure to include?
 What are you tossing in without much thought?
-Which items are causing you to cringe because they’re chock-full of all the no-no’s?
+Which items are causing you to cringe because they’re chock-full of all the no-nos?

-With the kids out of school and hanging around home more than normal, it seems like they are always hungry, constantly eating, emptying our cupboards at an alarming rate.
+With the kids out of school and hanging around home more than normal, it seems like they are always hungry, constantly eating, and emptying our cupboards at an alarming rate.
 Whether you’re out on an adventure or lounging around the house, Dr. Vakili recommends you stock up on what’s healthy.

 The Why Behind Healthy Summer Snacks